CSU Policy: Cost Transfers on Sponsored Projects

 POLICY STATEMENT

-Cost transfers are permissible only when they are timely, reasonable, allocable, allowable and consistently applied direct costs of the sponsored project (as defined by institutional policy and the sponsor’s policy).
-Typically, the purpose of a cost transfer is to correct errors in processing the original charges, move costs between accounts for closely related work that is supported by more than one funding source, or to transfer pre-award costs in accordance with the provisions of the Uniform Guidance.
+Cost transfers are permissible only when they are timely, reasonable, allocable, allowable, and consistently applied as Direct Costs of the sponsored project (as defined by institutional policy and the sponsor’s policy).
+Typically, the purpose of a Cost Transfer is to correct errors in processing the original charges, move costs between accounts for closely related work that is supported by more than one funding source, or to transfer pre-award costs in accordance with the provisions of the Uniform Guidance.

-Because the sponsored project principal investigator (PI), working with unit personnel and in the context of the system of controls, is responsible for all expenditures charged to the sponsored project account, all cost transfers must be approved by the PI.
+Because the sponsored project principal investigator (PI), working with unit personnel and in the context of the system of controls, is responsible for all expenditures charged to the sponsored project account, the fiscal officer will discuss all Cost Transfers with the PI prior to initiating a transfer.

 Transferring costs between accounts will only be allowed if the transfer is in accordance with university policies and is also fully compliant with all contractual terms and conditions, agreements, and external regulations and guidelines.